kaldi-asr/kaldi/egs/chime3/README.txt

 This is a kaldi setup for 3rd CHiME challenge.
 See http://spandh.dcs.shef.ac.uk/chime_challenge/ for more detailed information.

+If you use these data in a publication, please cite:

+Jon Barker, Ricard Marxer, Emmanuel Vincent, and Shinji Watanabe, The third 'CHiME' Speech Separation and Recognition Challenge: Dataset, task and baselines, submitted to IEEE 2015 Automatic Speech Recognition and Understanding Workshop (ASRU), 2015.

 Quick instruction:
 1) Download kaldi (version 4710)